tchamna/resulam_royalties/docs/deployment/DOMAIN_MIGRATION.md

 Pick a free port like `8052`, `8060`, etc.

+If you don’t want to choose manually, you can set `HOST_PORT=auto` and the deploy will pick the first free port in `8050-8099` and persist it across deploys.

 ## 3) Update GitHub Secrets

 In the GitHub repo: **Settings → Secrets and variables → Actions**